nextcloud/richdocuments/README.md

 You will need an working Collabora Online server to connect to.
 Find out more about Nextcloud and Collabora Online, and how to setup an server here: https://nextcloud.com/collaboraonline/

+Note: it is possible to use Collabora Online’s integration with re-compiled and/or re-branded backends.

 ### Nextcloud app

 In your Nextcloud, simply navigate to »Apps«, choose the category »Office & text«, find the Collabora Online app and enable it.
 Then open the administrator settings, navigate to the »Collabora Online« tab and specify your Collabora Online server.